AnoopGunaga/Assignment-Assembly/README.md

 - On Tapping of any item user navigated to full screen view/ detail view of the post.

 ## Detail screen
-- In detail page user can mark the photo as favorite.
+- In detail page user can view the details about the photo and mark the photo as favorite.

+## Development tools and version info

+XCode : XCode 13

+Deployment target:  iOS 11 and above